Microflow/Low-Grid/AAA SETLIST Godfather-and-Misirlou.md

+# How can I reduce scope right now?

 ## If you create an act, you create a habit.
-If you create a habit, you create a character.
-If you create a character, you create a destiny.
+## If you create a habit, you create a character.
+## If you create a character, you create a destiny.
 ## Andre Maurois

 ### EQUIPMENT: Boss Pedal, Wah, Strings